 Curiously enough local authorities would have the power to establish cloth-free or clothing-optional areas on beaches.
 But none do, preferring to turn a blind eye to the problem.
-This might well be due to fear of a public opinion backlash should any authority be perceived to further "indecent behavior".
+This might well be due to fear of a public opinion backlash should any authority be perceived to further "indecent behaviour".

 Irish Nude Beaches Amongst Best in World

-Now heres a curious fact - Irish beaches feature amongst the most popular nudist beaches in the world.
+Now here's a curious fact - Irish beaches feature amongst the most popular nudist beaches in the world.
 Not a bad effort considering that there are no nudist beaches in Ireland.